 Streets as linear parks.
 Greening and plantings are an obvious addition to "roadsides", especially in commercial districts and town centers.
 Because of the expense of maintenance, such urban design improvements may be left out of plans.
 But this can be an important element of improving the aesthetic experience within the road (mobility) system.

 The "parkway" approach from the 1910s-1930s is the obvious relevant design example that can be drawn upon for ideas.

 Kearns upgrades are planted to help area grow out of 'the weed patch’: Improving street’s appearance is important to emerging community center," Salt Lake Tribune) has recognized this and has done attractive plantings on 5400 South, although their efforts are lost in the overall "aesthetic pollution" of the corridor as a whole.
 From the article:

 Salt Lake County turned dirt on the "Gateway to Kearns," a four-block-long stretch of land on the south side of 5415 South that will be converted from a weed patch into a parkway including the county's first urban orchard with apples, peaches, pears and cherries. ...Conflicts: the challenge in developing a Signature Streets network when streets cross jurisdictions..
-A challenge for planning an integrated Signature Streets network is when there are multiple jurisdictions responsible for roads.
+A challenge for planning an integrated Signature Streets network is when road spans multiple jurisdictions, which is pretty typical for arterials.
 The concept is developed out of center cities that have significant control of the roadway and roadside characteristics of the mobility network within their cities.